 OSHA oversees around 7 million worksites all around the United States.
 While that is a lot, there is no way that they can guarantee annual inspections of each site.
 However, Regulation 29 CFR 1960.25(c) says “OSHA charges each agency with the responsibility to conduct an annual workplace safety and health inspection.”
-If you have a good training manual that clearly outlines the dangers and the OSHA regulations that help mitigate those risks, you will employ employees who take safety very seriously.
-When OSHA does their inspection of your construction site, you will be well prepared and should not encounter any violations that might cause the site to be shut down.
+If you have a good training manual that clearly outlines the dangers and the OSHA regulations that help mitigate those risks, you will be able to train employees to take safety very seriously.
+When OSHA does their inspection of your construction site, this means you will be well prepared and should not encounter any violations that might cause the site to be shut down.

-When it comes to construction sites and putting up buildings there are codes that say how a building should be put up safely, they are controlled by local, state and/or federal agencies.
-A well-constructed construction training manual will have outlined the local, state, and federal regulations that need to be followed.
-However, you should not always rely on those working on the site to follow the rules and regulations.
-It is most likely the foreman on the site will be well versed in the training manuals and what it takes to enforce the regulations if they were to be broken.
+When running construction sites and putting up buildings, a business must consider the codes that state how such activities must be done.
+These codes are supervised and enforced by local, state, and federal agencies.
+Well-constructed construction training manuals will outline the local, state, and federal regulations that need to be followed.
+However, you should not always expect those working on the site to follow the rules and regulations without prompting.
+It is necessary to make sure the foreman and other leading workers on the site are well versed in the construction training manuals and what it takes to enforce the regulations.

-A good training manual will also provide those on the worksite instructions on what to do if they get hurt.
-Your state’s Workers’ Compensation Board requires you to file a claim if you are hurt on a job site.
+Good construction training manuals will also provide those on the worksite instructions on what to do if they get hurt.
+Indeed, your state’s Workers’ Compensation Board requires you to file a claim if you are hurt on a job site.
 Training manuals should include the appropriate contact information procedure for this purpose.
-The manual should include safety training information, as well as train them on what to do if an accident happens.
+In addition, construction training manuals should include safety training information, as well as train workers on what to do if an accident happens.

-- Informs employees about workplace risks and when safety training should be happening
+- Inform employees about workplace risks and when safety training should be happening

-- Gives employees the chance to evaluate their behavior prior to safety-related incidents
+- Give employees the chance to evaluate their behavior prior to safety-related incidents

-- Keeps everyone alert and makes them aware of potential hazards
+- Keep everyone alert and make them aware of potential hazards